carsdotcom/powertrain/README.md

 Here's an example of what the most basic powertrain.mk file can look like:

-    NAME=my-application
+    NAME=my-app

 That's all.
-Using this configuration, powertrain will use all of it's default scripts to build a docker image with the project name you've delared, in this case `my-application`.
+Using this configuration, powertrain will use all of it's default scripts to build a docker image with the project name you've delared, in this case `my-app`.
 By default the docker image will be tagged with the project's current git commit.
 For a very basic use case, this is all you'll need.
 For most projects you'll need to declare additional configuration.

-Here's a more detailed example:
+Here's an example of a slightly more complex `powertrain.mk`:

-    NAME=my-application
+    NAME=my-app
     INSTANCES=4
     REGISTRY=repository.cars.com
     PORTS=1337,9081
     VOLUMES=/app/logs:/app/logs
-    LABELS=dev,stable,routing-pool
-    ENVS=CONFIG=$(FOO)
-    RUN_SCRIPT=$(CURDIR)/scripts/docker/run.sh
-    VERSION_SCRIPT=$(CURDIR)/scripts/docker/var/VERSION.sh
+    LABELS=pool=my-routing-pool
+    ENVS=CONFIG=$(SOME_ENV_ON_HOST)
+    RUN_SCRIPT=$(CURDIR)/scripts/docker/run.sh   # Use $(CURDIR) for current working directory of project, $(PWD) will evalulate to the powertrain directory

 ## Usage

 Once you have a `powertrain.mk` file in your project root, you can chain together the "targets" ([more on GNU Make Targets here](http://www.gnu.org/software/make/manual/make.html#Phony-Targets)) documented below to create simple workflows.
+Each target will be executed synchronously in the order they are declared.
-Override variables in-line with each command or in your projects powertrain.mk.
+Override variables in-line with each command or in your project's `powertrain.mk`.

-### Basic Example
+### Examples

-This is a basic example of how to build and run your docker container.
+To build an image:

+    powertrain build

+To run a container:

+    powertrain run

+Or, do both of the above at once:

-    powertrain build run INSTANCES=4
+    powertrain build run

-### Long-Chain Example
+To publish:

+    powertrain tag push VERSION=1.0.0

+Or, use the `publish` composite target... (this does exactly the same as the above)

+    powertrain publish VERSION=1.0.0

+To deploy:

-    powertrain validate-env build tag push run sleep stop-old INSTANCES=4 SLEEP=30
+    powertrain rm-exited pull run sleep stop-old NAME=my-app VERSION=1.0.0

+Or, use the `deploy` composite target... (this does exactly the same as the above)

+    powertrain deploy NAME=my-app VERSION=1.0.0

+All together now...

+    powertrain build publish deploy INSTANCES=4

 ## Targets